By David Grace: https://davidgraceauthor.com/

 Old-Fashioned Ideas About Prices

-The simplistic idea of pricing is that the manufacturer figures out its costs, adds in some reasonable level of profit, and the total is the price it charges.
+The simplistic idea of pricing.
+This is when the manufacturer figures out its costs and adds in some reasonable level of profit.
+The total is the price it charges.
 In this Dick & Jane world-view, competition forces the producer to set its prices as low as it can without actually putting the company out of business.

-That’s how it works in the comic-book version of economics, but that’s not how pricing works for many if not most companies in the real world.
+That’s how it works in the comic-book version of economics.
+However, that’s not how pricing works for many if not most companies in the real world.

 Maximum Revenue Pricing

-For real businesses the Gold Medal of pricing is the monopoly price, which is the price that generates in the maximum possible amount of revenue.
+For real businesses, the Gold Medal of pricing is the monopoly price, which is the price that generates the maximum possible amount of revenue.

-Generally speaking, as the price of a product goes up sales decline, but for a while the higher price will increase revenue faster than the drop in the number of units sold decreases revenue.
+Generally speaking, as the price of a product goes up sales decline, but for a while, the higher price will increase revenue faster than the drop in the number of units sold decreased revenue.
 That means that the new, higher price will result in greater gross income even as sales volume is falling.

 The price where the decline in revenue from the drop in sales equals the increase in revenue from the increase in price is the Maximum Revenue Price or the Monopoly Price.

-That’s the price Mylan was trying to get with the EpiPen.
-That’s the price the insulin manufacturers are shooting for right now.
-That’s the price Adobe was charging for Photoshop.
+That’s the price Mylan was trying to get with the EpiPen, the insulin manufacturers are shooting for right now, and Adobe was charging for Photoshop.
 (Don’t get me wrong.
 I LOVE Photoshop.)

 The Maximum Revenue Price has absolutely nothing to do with the cost of a product.
 It’s the Monopoly Price, the price that generates the most revenue for a product that has no effective competition.

-The problem lots of companies have is that either they don’t have a virtual monopoly like Mylan or a cartel like the insulin manufacturers or their products are not so vital that people can’t stop buying them if the price is perceived to be “too high.”
+Lots of companies have is that either they don’t have a virtual monopoly like Mylan or a cartel-like the insulin manufacturers or their products are not so vital that people can’t stop buying them if the price is perceived to be “too high.”